-Beyoncé Announces She’s Expecting Twins And The Internet Hilariously Reacts
+Beyonce Announces She’s Expecting Twins And The Internet Hilariously Reacts

 A photo posted by Brandon Harper (@brucebanna215) on

-But all jokes aside, it’s safe to say the world— and the Beyhive— is ready for more baby Beyoncés!
+But all jokes aside, it’s safe to say the world — and the Beyhive — is ready for more baby Beyonces!

 [Featured Image by Brad Barket/Getty Images]